killshot13/mdEditor/README.md

 #### [Pandoc](http://pandoc.org/installing.html)

 This may require some guidance if you don't currently use Pandoc.
 I wrote a gist to help first-time users; here is [the link](https://gist.github.com/killshot13/5b379355d275e79a5cb1f03c841c7d53).

 ### Installation <a name = "installation"></a>

-This may require some guidance if you don't currently use Pandoc.
-I wrote a gist to help first-time users; here is [the link](https://gist.github.com/killshot13/5b379355d275e79a5cb1f03c841c7d53).

-### Installation <a name = "installation"></a>

 Decide where the core mdEditor files should live on your local drive (reference [About](#about) for more), then clone [mdEditor](https://github.com/killshot13/mdEditor.git) to that location.